 Forest Hill Irrigation Improvement Project

-The Forest Hill project aims to significantly reduce water usage at the Forest Hill Muni Station by replacing the station area’s 40-year-old irrigation system.
-It will also reduce a portion of the sod area, replacing existing sod with a new variety that requires less water, and introducing drought tolerant and native plants.
+Funded by the SFMTA and the San Francisco Public Utility Commission’s Large Landscape Grant Program, the Forest Hill Irrigation Improvement Project aims to significantly reduce water usage by replacing the station area’s 40-year-old irrigation system.
+It will also reduce a portion of the sod area, replacing existing sod with a new variety that requires less water, and introducing drought tolerant and native plants selected by the community.

 In saving up to 442,494 gallons of water per year, this project supports water conservation and sustainability goals at the Forest Hill Station in line with the citywide water conservation goals.

 A nature exploration area will be constructed by San Francisco Rec & Park at the same time.

 Work hours: 8 a.m. to 5 p.m.
 Monday through Friday

 - For public safety, the park will be fenced off.
 Pedestrians can use Plaza Street as detour to the north.

 - Measures will be taken to limit noise and dust during demolitions.

 Thank you for your support and understanding while we improve the sustainability of Muni facilities.